MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

    ![Enter the server URL](media/common-data-service/enter-url-online.png)

-3. Sign in to your organizational account.

-4. If required, enter an on-premises data gateway if you're going to be using on-premises data (for example, if you're going to combine data from Common Data Service and an on-premises SQL Server database).
+3. If necessary, enter an on-premises data gateway if you're going to be using on-premises data (for example, if you're going to combine data from Common Data Service and an on-premises SQL Server database).

+4. Sign in to your organizational account.

 5. When you've successfully signed in, select **Next**.

 6. In the navigation page, select the data you require, and then select **Transform Data**.

+## Limitations and issues

+### Entity retrieval rate

+As a guideline, most default entities will be retrieved at a rate of approximately 500 rows per second using the Common Data Service connector.
+Take this rate into account when deciding whether you want to connect to Common Data Service or export to data lake.
+If you require faster retrieval rates, consider using the Export to data lake feature or Tabular Data Stream (TDS) endpoint.
+For more information, see [Alternative Common Data Service connections](#alternative-common-data-service-connections).

-## Alternative Common Data Service connections
+### Alternative Common Data Service connections

 There are several alternative ways of extracting and migrating data from Common Data Service: